 The use of tethered unmanned aerial vehicles (TUAVs) has been modeled as a powerful new tool for improving cellular phone and internet networks.
 When employed as flying base stations with a cable connection, multirotor drones promise to quickly ramp up coverage, increase the efficiency of urban networks and provide much needed access in remote rural areas.

-“Our aim has been to show that TUAVs offer a very appealing solution as a bridge between fixed base stations and free-flying drones,” says Mohamed-Slim Alouini, who has authored two papers on the subject with other KAUST mathematicians Mustafa A. Kishk and Ahmed Bader.
+“Our aim has been to show that TUAVs offer a very appealing solution as a bridge between fixed base stations and free-flying drones,” says Mohamed-Slim Alouini, who has authored two papers on the subject with KAUST mathematicians Mustafa A. Kishk and Ahmed Bader.
 “We hope our theoretical investigation will spur others to develop the idea to its full potential,” says Alouini.

 In 2017, after Hurricane Maria devastated Puerto Rico, the U.S. telecommunications company AT&T showed how drones (UAVs) fitted with cellular transceivers could quickly be deployed to replace inoperable base stations and restore mobile coverage.
 Mathematicians have been calculating the optimal positioning of such “COWs” (cells on wings) ever since.

 Adding a cable for power and data has been an obvious development.
 A U.S. startup called Spooky Action, for example, has been experimenting with TUAVs to connect remote areas of Africa.

 TUAVs on the market today can stay aloft for a month or more, much longer than their untethered counterparts, which must land to recharge every hour or so.
 With a fiber optic line running alongside their power connection, TUAVs can also “backhaul” their data to the core network with much greater efficiency.
 Their drawback is their restricted mobility, although the cable that connects currently available products can be as long as 150 meters.